Allocasuarina decussata: Distribution and habitat

 Karri oak is restricted to the southwest of Western Australia in the Esperance Plains, Jarrah Forest and Warren biogeographical regions.
-It grows on loam in the karri forest but also found on much poorer soils in the Stirling Range.
+It grows on loam in the karri forest but is also found on much poorer soils in the Stirling Range.

 Cultivation and uses

-Karri oak is not known in cultivation and there is only limited availability of timber because most trees are in national parks but its pale reddish-brown heartwood has distinctive rays that potentially make it useful as a craft wood.
+Karri oak is not known in cultivation and there is only limited availability of timber because most trees are in national parks.
+Its pale reddish-brown heartwood has distinctive rays that potentially make it useful as a craft wood.